rohitmanokaran/zipline-crypto/docs/source/development-guidelines.rst

 .. code-block:: bash

-   $ git clone git@github.com:stefan-jansen/zipline-reloaded.git
+   $ git clone git@github.com:stefan-jansen/zipline-crypto.git

 Then check out to a new branch where you can make your changes:

 .. code-block:: bash
-   $ cd zipline-reloaded
+   $ cd zipline-crypto
    $ git checkout -b some-short-descriptive-name

 If you don't already have them, you'll need some C library dependencies.
 You can follow the `install guide`__ to get the appropriate dependencies.